Culture

 By Itzhak Rabihiya

 A new exhibition set to open at the Bible Lands Museum Jerusalem presents rare prints, photographs, maps, and drawings of the ports of the Land of Israel from the 16th to early 20th centuries.
 The exhibition includes artworks by David Roberts, William Bartlett, Henry Finn, and more.
-August 19, 2019 | 17:00 |
+August 19, 2019 | 17:00 | Bible Lands Museum Jerusalem

-New exhibition, “Anchors Aweigh: Seaports of the Holy Land,” presenting images of the historical port cities – the points of entry to the Land of Israel - from the 16th to early 20th centuries.
-This extraordinary collection offers a glimpse of Long before photography was invented, engraving and printing were the primary means for people to experience the lands beyond their reach.
-The exhibition features fifty-four prints, maps, and sketches from the collection of Yossi Gilben, along with pictures from the collections of the late Dan Kyram. |
+Long before photography was invented, engraving and printing were the primary means for people to experience the lands beyond their reach.
+The exhibition features fifty-four prints, maps, and sketches from the collection of Yossi Gilben, along with pictures from the collections of the late Dan Kyram.

 Next week, August 19, the Bible Lands Museum Jerusalem will open a new exhibition, “Anchors Aweigh: Seaports of the Holy Land,” presenting images of the historical port cities - thepoints of entry to the Land of Israel - - from the 16th to early 20th centuries.
-This extraordinary collection offers a glimpse of
+This extraordinary collection offers a glimpse of Palestine’s ports over hundreds of years, documenting their important economic and cultural roles, and bearing witness to the many different types of pilgrims, traders, and adventurers who risked their lives to reach the Holy Land.

 Long before photography was invented, engraving and printing were the primary means for people to experience the lands beyond their reach.
 The exhibition features fifty-four prints, maps, and sketches from the collection of Yossi Gilben, along with pictures from the collections of the late Dan Kyram.
 On display are prime works by artists, including David Roberts, William Bartlett, Henry Finn, and more.